Friday, October 24, 2025

 Math

 We are continuing to practice skills in the area of geometry in Unit 6.
-We have been exploring the hierarchy of polygons, with an emphasis on triangles and quadrilaterals.
-Using academic language related to angles and sides, students have been classifying and describing shapes based on their attributes.
+We've explored the hierarchy of polygons, with an emphasis on triangles and quadrilaterals.
+Using academic language related to angles and sides, students have classified and described shapes based on their attributes.
 Next week, we will review and extend our thinking on the concept of volume, which was covered in Unit 1.
-Our next math placement assessment will be on Wednesday, April 24th

 Upcoming Events